 Use Directory, permit finding entries for forward/compose from the directory.

-Operator, allow sender to hit 0 before/after/during leaving a voicemail to reach an operator.
+Operator, this will allow the sender to hit 0 before/after/during leaving a voicemail to reach an operator.
 This option REQUIRES an o extension in the same context (or in exit context, if set), as that is where the 0 key will send you.